Greater Manhattan Community Foundation

 Overview

-Greater Manhattan Community Foundation (GMCF) was established in August 1999 as a community foundation serving the Greater Manhattan, Kansas area.
-With total assets of $183 million and net assets of $166.7 million as of 2024, GMCF has grown significantly from approximately $13 million in assets in 2010.
-The foundation's mission is "to enhance the quality of life in the Greater Manhattan, Kansas area, both today and in the future" by enabling donors, building endowments, and managing funds.
-In 2023 alone, GMCF awarded $16.6 million in grants to Manhattan-area nonprofit organizations and serves 18 communities through regional affiliated programs.
+Greater Manhattan Community Foundation (GMCF) was established in 1999 as a community foundation serving the Greater Manhattan, Kansas area.
+The foundation began with initial discussions in February 1999, when a local accountant, attorney, and investment manager helped create the foundation with a group of interested citizens and initial assets of $200,000.
+The foundation's mission is "to enhance the quality of life in the Greater Manhattan, Kansas area, both today and in the future" by building relationships between donors and community needs, enabling donors to fulfil their charitable desires, building a permanent endowment, and managing funds.
+In 2023, GMCF awarded $16.6 million in grants to Manhattan-area nonprofit organisations.
+The foundation has grown significantly and serves 18 rural Kansas communities through regional affiliated programmes.

 Funding Priorities